 \subsection{User Preference Modeling}

-For a given system ontology, without loss of generality, we denote the set of all slots as $\{S_i\}$; For each slot $S_i$, denote the set of its option values as $\{V^j_i\}$.
-In a dialogue between user and agent, denote the current user utterance as $T$ and dialogue context (of past turns) as $H$.
-In the realistic setting where $T$ does not necessarily have grounded ontology terms, we model the user preference as a distribution over each slot-value, namely \textit{preference distribution}:
+Given a system ontology, denote the set of all slots as $\{S_i\}$, with the option values for each slot as $\{V^j_i\}$.
+Denote the current user utterance as $T$ and dialogue context (of past turns) as $C$.
+We model the user preference as a distribution over each slot-value, namely \textit{preference distribution}:

-Note that we expect the representation to be general, expandable, and holds the least assumptions, i.e., there is no assumption on the dependency among slot-values, neither the completeness of the value set.
-Therefore we model the distribution as a Bernoulli distribution over each slot-value, independent of the others.
+Note that we expect the representation to be general, expandable, and to hold the fewest assumptions, i.e., there is no assumption on the dependency among slot-values, nor the completeness of the value set.
+Therefore we model the distribution as a Bernoulli distribution over each slot-value.
 Intuitively, $P^j_i$ represents the probability that the user chooses an item with attributes $V^j_i$, under the observed condition of the dialogue up to the current turn.
-Note that the preference distributions may differ among individuals which causes variances, for example, for the same situation `I need to download some files there before work', some people may prefer paid wifi more because they want high speed while others may do not care.
-In this work, we aim to aggregate estimated distributions from large-scale data collected from multiple workers as ``commonsense'' distributions.
+Note that the preference distributions may differ among individuals which causes variances, In this work, we aim to aggregate estimated distributions from large-scale data collected from multiple workers as ``commonsense'' distributions.
 We leave modeling user-specific distributions to future work.